nobe4/girssa/README.md

 npm run build
 ```

+**Notes**:

-**Note**: We recommend using the `--license` option for ncc, which will create a license file for all of the production node modules used in your project.
+- We recommend using the `--license` option for ncc, which will create a license file for all of the production node modules used in your project.
+- `NODE_OPTIONS=--no-experimental-fetch` is needed to minify.
+See https://github.com/parcel-bundler/parcel/issues/8005#issuecomment-1120149358

 ## Release